 - Make sure you review the Student Computer Initiative.
 If you need a computer or other electronics, RamTech sells them at affordable academic prices.

-- Get comfortable with all the technology, including your VCU email, eServices, and Blackboard.
+- Get comfortable with all the technology, including your VCU email, eServices, and Canvas.
 If you have trouble, contact Technology Services.

 - Check the syllabus or the VCU bookstore to determine what books are required for your courses.

 - Connect with faculty.
 They will provide you information on office hours or let you know how to schedule a meeting.
 Take advantage of that!